rcardosopereira/TommyChallenge/README.md

 # Tommy Challenge
 This is a repository for the Tommy Challenge project.
-It uses Java, Selenium, Cucumber, JUnit and TestNG, and Maven as a build automation tool.
+It uses Java, Selenium, Cucumber, JUnit and Maven as a build automation tool.

 ## Setup
 To run the project, you will need to have the following installed on your computer:<br/>